moloyo/financial-chat-api/FinancialChatApi/README.md

 ## Server

-The server was created with .net 5.0 and can be run with visual studio or running the attached binary files
+The server was created with .net 5.0 and can be run with visual studio or running the attached binary files.
 Repo: https://github.com/moloyo/financial-chat-api

 ## Bot

 The bot comes with an installer or can be run from visual studio.
 Repo: https://github.com/moloyo/financial-chat-bot